 Since the purpose of this study is to examine the contents of the book itself, we will only briefly address the aforementioned questions and objections.
-If you want a more thorough examination of these subjects there are a plethora of writings stretching back nearly two thousand years.
+If you want a more thorough examination of these subjects, there are a plethora of writings stretching back nearly two thousand years that can be accessed addressing them in the minutest detail.